KPMP/metadata-consumer/jsonScripts/mongo-packages-to-es-arranger/README.md

 This script is intended to migrate records from the Data Lake Mongo into Elasticsearch for Arranger to use for the portal GUI.
 It creates an index called "file", adds it to Elasticsearch, and adds all packages with "promoted: true".

+If the "file" index doesn't exist yet, set CREATE_INDEX=Y in the .env file.

+This script expects there to be a collection named "packagePortalData" with the following fields:
+ - packageId
+ - zipFileSize

+ This script expects that port 9200 is open on the Elasticsearch server.

 ##Running
 In order to run me you will need to: